globocom/alchemetrics/README.md

 ```

 ### Getting Started: Instrumenting requests on a Phoenix application
-Some data that is usually reported is the throughput and response time of an Phoenix application route.
-With the help of Plug, you can instrument your HTTP very simply using Alchemetrics.
-The following example will show a very basic `plug` that instruments all routes of a Phoenix application named `my_app`.

-Anything available at the moment a request arrives at the application endpoint can be reported.
-In this example, we will notify to Alchemetrics the request method, path and response status.

-First, make sure you have a backend to send your metrics.
-We will use `Alchemetrics.ConsoleBackend`.
+Let's show an example of how Alchemetrics could be used to instrument a Phoenix application with the help of Plug:

+In this example application we will measure:

+  - The **number of requests** for each route of the application grouped by the status of the response;
+  - The **response times** (`average`, `percentiles`, `max` and `min`) of each route;

+The collected metrics will be printed to the console by `Alchemetrics.ConsoleBackend`.
+To do this, we need to enable it in the settings:

 ```elixir
 # config/config.exs